njharman/thinkcomplexity/README.rst

 Chapter 4 Small World Graphs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Exercise 1 I like the dict based FIFO.
+Exercise 1: I like the dict based FIFO.

+Exercise 2: Fucking annoying the given bfs() doesn't use same Graph API
+as created in Chapter 2.